yokingma/search_with_ai/README.md

 * Support local LLM with Ollama
 * Support i18n
 * Support Continue Q&A with contexts.
+* Support caching, when reload the search results page, returns cached results for the same query and also supports forcing the regeneration of answers.

 ## Deploy with Docker (recommended)